-Sometimes an implant has served its purpose and is no longer wanted.
-There are many reasons why this may be the case.
-For example, when a patient gains weight over time and now their breasts are bigger than they want, removing the implant is the right answer.
 The procedure may be as simple as removing the implant through the same incision and leaving the scar tissue alone.
 Sometimes we will remove scar tissue to improve the shape of the breast if indicated.
 A breast lift may also be helpful to some patients who have had children or had significant weight loss.
 The procedure is done in the office under general anesthesia and the recovery quick and simple.
 Implants are great but like many things, there is a time and a place for them that may not be forever.
-Let Graper Cosmetic Surgery guide you through the issues.
-We know what you want.
+Let Graper Cosmetic Surgery be your guide.

 For Reconstruction patients, through 10 years the most common reason for implant removal was suspected implant rupture (26%).
 Among Revision-Reconstruction patients, 2 patients had implant removal due to asymmetry and one patient due to capsular contracture.
 The main reasons Primary Augmentation and Revision-Augmentation patients had implants removed through 10 years are presented in the figure to the right.